 Another home security practice is having someone check your home while away.

-Leave an extra vehicle in the driveway, a light on at night with a timer, and have the mail and newspapers collected.
+Leave an extra vehicle in the printed concrete driveway, a light on at night with a timer, and have the mail and newspapers collected.

 2.Knowing Those Around You